twillin912/PSZabbixTools/docs/Commands/Get-ZabbixItem.md

 Accept wildcard characters: False
 ```

-### -GroupId
+### -HostId
-Specifies one or more hosts by group id.
+Specifies one or more items by host id.
-You can type multiple group ids (separated by commas).
+You can type multiple host ids (separated by commas).

 ```yaml
 Type: Int32[]